 There are many different types of smart home hubs available, but what do they do? and do you need them?

-Unfortunately the term hub is used in very general fashion and can mean anything from a simple protocol hub e,g Zigbee to Wi-Fi or a complete home automation system e.g Samsung Smartthings.
+Unfortunately the term hub is used in very general fashion and can mean anything from a simple protocol hub e,g Zigbee Hub to a gateway, or a complete home automation system e.g Samsung Smartthings.

 - Hardware only hubs